cwwittor/meet-landing-page/README.md

 ### Continued development

-In future projects the thing I want to focus on is getting to this finished product faster and I think I can do that through practicing more.
+- In future projects the thing I want to focus on is getting to this finished product faster and I think I can do that through practicing more.
+- COMMIT MORE FREQUENTLY!!
+I did not commit frequently enough on this project.

 ### Useful resources